-We know these policies can dull and boring, so we’ve created it in plain english to make it easy to understand, transparent and accessible to everyone, while ensuring we’re in line with the latest GDPR Regulations.
+We know these policies can be dull and boring, so we’ve created it in plain english to make it easy to understand, transparent and accessible to everyone, while ensuring we’re in line with the latest GDPR Regulations.

 If you have any questions about the way we handle data, please don’t hesitate to get in touch with our lovely team and we’ll be happy to answer any queries you have.